aidanwhiteley/books/README.md

 The docker-compose file expects there to be a .env file in the same directory to define the environment variables expected by the various Docker images.
 There is an example .env file with comments checked in.
-This **SHOULD** be edited according to the instructions in the file (noting that the containers will start and run run OK with the checked in values if you are just trying things out).
+This **SHOULD** be edited according to the instructions in the file (noting that the containers will start and run OK with the checked in values if you are just trying things out).
 Note that the file is marked to be excluded by .gitignore so updates should not be checked back into Github.

 ## Docker Compose and running the overall application